-Providers may choose to receive notification on paper via U.S. mail or through a new e-mail subscription service.
+Users may register for e-mail subscription service.
 Providers who have established a ForwardHealth Portal account will automatically receive notification of ForwardHealth Updates and the monthly ForwardHealth Update Summary in their Portal message box.
-Providers will receive notification via their Portal accounts or e-mail subscription much sooner than on paper.
-Certain providers may choose not to receive Updates and the monthly Update Summary.
+Providers will receive notification via their Portal accounts or e-mail subscription.